-Grab a gourd with your favorite pumpkins at any of these Atlanta-area pumpkin patches, and watch their faces light up like a jack-o-lantern’s at the fields of pumpkins, plus fall perks—like hayrides, mazes, and inflatables.
-Just be sure to check in with each spot before you go to guarantee the pumpkins aren’t picked out!
+Crisp air and color on the trees means it’s time to pack up your pumpkins and head to the farm.
+In addition to fields of every kind of gourd imaginable, most of these pumpkin patches offer some seriously fun fall perks—like hayrides, mazes, and inflatables.
+It’s one of our favorite ways to have some simple fall fun with the family.
+Just be sure to check in with each spot before you go to guarantee the pumpkins aren’t picked out, and for up-to-date hours of operation.
 Keep reading to find out our favorite places to pick the perfect pumpkin, below.

 Admission is free; separate fees for wagon ride, bonfire, corn maze, and haunted trail.